SpaceWalker162/spacewalker162.github.io/_posts/2023-05-28-autopublication.md

 tags:
   - web-dev
 ---
-This post presents the process of automatically posting my publications.
+This post presents the process of automatically posting my publications. <!--more-->

 1. I use Jabref to manage my library.
 The data of my publications are saved in a bib file.